j-woolfe/haskell-type-alias-resolver/README.md

 simplified the conversions between Haskell, Rust and TypeScript.

 ### VSCode
-VSCode was choosen as the target editor due to its popularity, cross-platform compatibility and rich extension API.
-The extension is relatively small, the only signficant computation it performs is searching the file for lines that may contain type signatures.
+VSCode was chosen as the target editor due to its popularity, cross-platform compatibility and rich extension API.
+The extension is relatively small, the only significant computation it performs is searching the file for lines that may contain type signatures.
 These lines are used as targets when the HTAR command line tool is invoked.

 The VSCode extension API is used directly here as the scale of the application made a